 General titles of figures should appear in the figure caption, not in the figure itself.

 If figures are copied from another publication, acknowledgments must be made in the caption.
-Authors are responsible for obtaining any necessary permissions to reproduce copyrighted material (a copyright permissions form template is attached at the end of these guidelines).
+Authors are responsible for obtaining any necessary permissions to reproduce copyrighted material (see copyright permissions form template).
 The following conventional designations should be noted:

 "after" = possible redrafting but no change in information